tomerk122/FullStack-UsersManagement/UserManagement.Api/README.md

 ### Generating a JWT Token
 ###
 **Currently the JWT key is hardcoded in the `appsettings.json` file.
-In a production environment, it should be stored securely, such as in Azure Key Vault or AWS Secrets Manager**
+In a production environment, it should be stored securely, such as in Azure Key Vault or AWS Secrets Manager or using environment variables.**
 ###

 To create a JWT token, send a POST request to the `api/Users/GetToken` endpoint with the following body: